 6. Adopt a multi-speed model

-This article draws on the insights from our latest ebook: The Way Forward.
+This article draws on the insights from our latest ebook: The Way Ahead.

 To find out more about how the crisis is changing the direction of thought leadership, including access to our thought leadership measurement framework and how to apply it within your organisation, download the complete ebook here.